xxing9703/autopeak/README.md

 ##  Input: Job Template

 AutoPeak requires a job template file (`.xlsx`) with the following columns:
-In addition, parameter settings are
+In addition, parameter settings are need.
+There's a default saved in the source, can be modified.

 | Column Name    | Description                                                                                   |
 | -------------- | --------------------------------------------------------------------------------------------- |